-January 01, 2018 - To ring in the new year, we are going to cover 8 tips to have a fun, motivated, and EPIC triathlon season!
-Get excited and stay excited!
-Lets crush it in 2018!!
+January 01, 2018 - We are going to cover 8 tips to have a fun, motivated, and EPIC triathlon season!
+Get excited and stay excited all year long.

-Plan out the races you want to do this year!
-Looking up races and planning them out is exciting!
-Not only do you get excited and have a set date for things, it helps give your training purpose!
+Develop a race schedule.
+Plan out the races you want to do this year.
+Looking up races and planning them out is exciting.
+Not only do you get excited and have a set date for things, it helps give your training purpose.
 Even just a 5k or 10k in the early season is a great way to help focus on training.
 Always good to work on your weakness early on.
-Do a bike race!
-Or a run race!
-Or…masters swim meet!
-Most of us never have experience in a pure swim race!
 The best way to plan out your race schedule is to work on it together with your coach!

-On your easy days or maybe some of your longer days, don’t be afraid to switch it up!
-Hitting the trails for a run or a mountain bike every now and then is a huge mental break and keeps it fun while bringing you to some AWESOME VIEWS.
-It also helps with agility and bike handling!
-Gotta be nimble to navigate some of those trails!
-Sometimes a long run in the trails feels like 30 minutes went by when it was really 2 hours!
-We cant always stare at a trainer or a treadmill so switch it up with you can!
+Switch it up!
+Do a trail run or mountain bike.
+On your easy days, or maybe some of your longer days, don’t be afraid to switch it up!
+Hitting the trails for a run or a mountain bike every now and then is a huge mental break and keeps it fun while bringing you to some awesome views.
+It also helps with agility and bike handling.
+You have to be nimble to navigate some of those trails.

+Find a Rival.
 Having a rival in the pool or at the group run / ride is one of the biggest motivators you can have!
-Knowing that if you don’t show up to the session, your rival is going to get fitter and faster than you motivates you to show up!
-Sometimes we need that extra push in training!
-Having a rival is the best way to keep pushing the envelope a bit more!
-He or she usually is happy to duke it out with you on a daily basis!
-Although be careful not to do the easy days with someone too competitive!
+Sometimes we need that extra push in training.
+Just be careful not to do the easy days with someone too competitive.
 It can easily turn your recovery workouts into a threshold set!
 When it is time to go hard, then let it rip!
 Race it out!
 A rival is a great way to switch up training.
-I have a buddy who is always forcing me to go on crazy and sometimes even dangerous bike routes!
-However, going on these rides has made be a much better cyclist!

 About the Author: